 Broadly speaking, your child should take the tests that she/he thinks will do best on.

 It is best to take SAT Subject Tests for classes where your child is enrolled at the AP level (except math, where trigonometry or precalculus is enough preparation).
 For example, if your child is taking Regents Chemistry in 10th grade and AP Physics in 11th grade, it's better to take the Physics SAT Subject Test than the Chemistry one.

 If your child isn't sure yet what area she/he'd like to major in for college, it's a good idea to take one humanities SAT Subject Test (Literature or a History) and one quantitative SAT Subject Test (Math Level 2, Biology E/M, Chemistry, or Physics).

 If your child is much better at humanities, then sure, take Literature and World History or US History.

 If your child is likely to apply to engineering school or indicate a strong preference for a science major when applying to college, it's probably best to take:

 2b) Physics or Chemistry or Biology E/M (for science).

 Another consideration is showing balance.
-For example, if your student is stronger in math or science, than it might be good to take a humanities SAT Subject Test to show proficiency in humanities as well (provided your student thinks he can get a good score of course).
+For example, if your child is stronger in math or science, than it might be good to take a humanities SAT Subject Test to show proficiency in humanities as well (provided your child thinks he can get a good score of course).

-Also, your student can ask his teachers and guidance counselor for advice!
-It's a good idea for your student to occasionally schedule time with his guidance counselor to discuss courses and standardized tests.
+Also, your child can ask his teachers and guidance counselor for advice!
+It's a good idea for your child to occasionally schedule time with his guidance counselor to discuss courses and standardized tests.